Playfulness over specs. A series that captures the freedom of skiing and snowboarding | THE NORTH FACE "LAYBACK"

 Kazushige Fujita is

 a professional snowboarder who has established a unique style of gliding smoothly across the snow.
-He has twice been the runner-up in the "BIG WAVES CHALLENGE" hosted by GERRY LOPEZ.
-He is also the producer of Hakuba Goryu's "GORYU WAVES."
-He works in both video production and PR, spreading the appeal of snow to the world.
+He is a two-time runner-up in the "BIG WAVES CHALLENGE" organized by Gerry Lopez.
+He is also the producer of "GORYU WAVES" at Hakuba Goryu.
+He works across video production and PR to spread the charm of snow to the world.

 Tetsu Kawaguchi

 is a skier based in Niseko, Hokkaido.
-He is a skier who leaves behind videos and a shaper of the handmade ski brand "estuary shapes."
+He is also a videographer and shaper for the handmade ski brand "estuary shapes".